Jobs and Careers

 Use Careers & Employability to get the help you need

 8. Get one-to-one advice from our professional and friendly team

 The careers team can help you tailor your CV, advise you on job applications, offer you mock interviews, or help you figure out the best path for you.

 If you want advice from the careers team, there are several ways you can get in touch.
-The two easiest ways are by visiting the drop-in desk in the LRCs, or you can book a 40 minute appointment.
+The easiest ways are by visiting the Careers Centre or Job Hunting Desk in the LRCs, or you can book a 40-minute appointment.
 Whichever option you go for, you'll be able to discuss your ideas, or divulge your concerns and receive professional and friendly advice.